-Reiki has supported me through health Challenges and other life challenges for close to two decades.
-My passion is supporting the life journey of others through teaching and private sessions.
+Reiki has supported my life journey through health and other life challenges for close to two decades.
+My passion is supporting the well-being of others through private sessions and teaching.

 The first time someone told me about Reiki and suggested I take a class, I thought, “Too weird!”
 My mind slammed shut, and I responded with an emphatic, “I have NO interest in anything like that.”
 I didn’t hear the word Reiki again until a few years later when a friend told me she had taken a wonderful class and how much difference it had made in her stress level, physical health, and sense of well-being.